BPCI-Robotics/notebook-24-25/notebook.md

 Notice how this gets passed to `__call__` to change the setpoint.

 We had little time to access the robot while working on this, so how did we tune PID?
 By making a simulation of the motors, and tuning it based on that.
-From that, we could get some nice diagnostic data like this:
+To simulate the robot drivetrain, there were a few parts.
+The main part was to implement inertia such that the motors don't instantly change speed.
+Another thing was to simulate the robot crashing, which can be done by forcing the velocity to be zero for a certain period of time.
+This is important for diagnosing integral windup, and seeing the behavior in unusual situations.

+Here is an example graph:
 ```
 Waiting for velocity to be 100
 6.5 -> 100              [##                                      ]